RobinTT69/e-z-screenshot-linux/README.md

 - --bottom-text: Text to display at the bottom of the screenshot
 - --use-frame: Use a black frame around the text (only if text is provided)

-# Locating your API key
+# Locating your API key for the script

 - Go to Account Settings